-The 2017 Prigogine Gold Medal was awarded to Professor João Carlos Marques, University of Coimbra, Portugal.
+The 2018 Prigogine Gold Medal was awarded to Professor Stuart Kauffman, University of Pennsylvania, USA.

-The Prigogine Gold Medal 2017 Award Ceremony took place at the University of Seville on Wednesday 20th September 2017, on the occasion of the 12th International Conference on Urban Regeneration and Sustainability (The Sustainable City) and the 7th International Conference on Energy and Sustainability.
+The Prigogine Gold Medal 2018 Award Ceremony took place at the University of Siena on Tuesday 4th September 2018, during the first day of the 10th International Conference on Sustainable Development and Planning (SDP).

 Ilya Prigogine was born in Moscow in 1917, and obtained his undergraduate and graduate education in chemistry at the Free University in Brussels.
 He was awarded the Nobel Prize for his contribution to non-equilibrium thermodynamics, particularly the theory of dissipative structures.
 The main theme of his scientific work was the role of time in the physical sciences and biology.
 He contributed significantly to the understanding of irreversible processes, particularly in systems far from equilibrium.
 The results of his work have had profound consequences for understanding biological and ecological systems.